9 Simple Steps for Starting a WordPress Blog

 While you might write about just something random that comes to your mind on a regular basis, for the long-term plan, that would not be the best option.
 Instead, approach online journaling strategically.

 Will you publish posts once a week, twice or five times?
-Will you be releasing a list-type of article, another news related and one from your personal experience?
+Will you be releasing a list-type article, another news-related and one from your personal experience?
 All in one week?
 Will it be a how-to or a tutorial?
 Do you plan on sharing tips and tricks about a particular niche?
 All these and countless other options are great to think about in advance.